ec-europa/joinup-dev/web/modules/custom/joinup_subscription/README.md

 Collection content subscriptions
 --------------------------------

-A user can subscribe to content in collections and will be notified when new content is published in the collections they are a member of.
+A user can subscribe to content in collections and solutions and will be notified when new content is published in the group they are a member of.
 The user can subscribe to collections through the "My subscriptions" link in the user profile menu.
 This leads to the `SubscriptionDashboardForm` where the user can choose for which content bundles they want to receive notifications.